- 1 Advantages over Urine MC+S

 - Green/blue – Pseudomonal UTI, triamterene (this is a potassium sparing diuretic), asparagus

-- Orange – dehydration (bile pigments), phenothiazines, carrots
+- Orange – dehydration (bile pigments), phenothiazines, high intake of carrots

 - Clarity – how clear is the sample?